AiondaDotCom/mcp-salesforce/README.md

 ## ✨ Features

+- **🎯 Seamless Authentication** - Claude automatically detects when authentication is needed and handles it transparently
+- **🚀 Zero Manual Setup** - No need to run terminal commands or manual OAuth flows
-- **OAuth-Only Authentication** - Secure browser-based setup with automatic token refresh
+- **🔐 OAuth-Only Authentication** - Secure browser-based setup with automatic token refresh
-- **Universal Salesforce Integration** - Works with any Salesforce org, including custom objects and fields
+- **🌐 Universal Salesforce Integration** - Works with any Salesforce org, including custom objects and fields
-- **Dynamic Schema Discovery** - Automatically adapts to your Salesforce configuration
+- **🔍 Dynamic Schema Discovery** - Automatically adapts to your Salesforce configuration
-- **Secure Token Storage** - Uses macOS Keychain for production-grade security
+- **🔒 Secure Token Storage** - Uses macOS Keychain for production-grade security
-- **Full CRUD Operations** - Query, create, update, and delete any Salesforce records
+- **📝 Full CRUD Operations** - Query, create, update, and delete any Salesforce records
-- **Schema Inspection** - Get detailed information about objects and fields
+- **📊 Schema Inspection** - Get detailed information about objects and fields

 ## 🚀 Quick Start